ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

   - Hardware (Server).
   - Operating System.
   - Containers.
-- What are the differences between VMs VS. containers?
+- What are the differences between VMs VS containers?
   - VMs are not as flexible when utilizing resources on the hardware where containers are flexible and use what it needs, not fixed.
 - Why use `Docker`?
   - Makes it easy to develop and deploy apps inside neat containers.